nealcaren/fightordie/_sources/Volumes/09/01/burden_of_black_women.md

 <p class = "verse">Dark daughter of the lotus leaves that watch the Southern sea,</p>
 <p class = "verse">Wan spirit of a prisoned soul a-panting to be free;</p>
 <p class = "verse indent">The muttered music of thy streams, the whispers of the deep</p>
-<p class = "verse indent"> Have kissed each other in God's name and kissed a world to sleep.</p>
+<p class = "verse indent"> Have kissed each other in God&rsquo;s name and kissed a world to sleep.</p>

 <div class="poem">
 </div>
 <p class = "verse">The will of the world is a whistling wind sweeping a cloud-cast sky,
 <p class = "verse">And not from the east and not from the west knelled its soul-searing cry;
-<p class = "verse">But out of the past of the Past's grey past, it yelled from the top of the sky;
+<p class = "verse">But out of the past of the Past&rsquo;s grey past, it yelled from the top of the sky;
 <p class = "verse indent">Crying: Awake, O ancient race!
 Wailing: O woman arise!
 <p class = "verse indent">And crying and sighing and crying again as a voice in the midnight cries;
 <p class = "verse indent">But the burden of white men bore her back, and the white world stifled her sighs.

 <div class="poem">
 </div>
-<p class = "verse">The White World's vermin and filth:
+<p class = "verse">The White World&rsquo;s vermin and filth:
 <p class = "verse indent">All the dirt of London,
 <p class = "verse indent">All the scum of New York;
 <p class = "verse indent">Valiant spoilers of women